oddbird/oddsite/content/2019/05/24/generate.rst

 for challenging me to do my best work in a thoroughly supportive space. 👏

-Watch Aaron's talk: `Groundwork Building Foundations for High Performing Teams`_
+Watch Aaron's talk: `Laying the Groundwork: Building Foundations for High-Performing Teams`_

-.. _Groundwork Building Foundations for High Performing Teams: https://vimeo.com/296445890
+.. _Laying the Groundwork\: Building Foundations for High-Performing Teams: https://vimeo.com/296445890

 Jen Simmons